-The good thing is that the law obliges the companies to pay attention to the work safety in many ways.
-According to the occupational safety and health law, it is mandatory to always wear the hard hat at the construction site and to provide the site workers with the adequate eye and hearing protection.
+The good thing is that the law obliges companies to pay attention to work safety in many ways.
+According to the occupational safety and health law, it is mandatory to always wear a hard hat at the construction site and to provide the site workers with adequate eye and hearing protection.

-It is also a well-known fact that the personal protective equipment must be suitable for the work in question, for example for cold, hot, fire- and explosion-hazardous work environment.
+It is also a well-known fact that the personal protective equipment must be suitable for the work in question, for example cold, hot, fire- and explosion-hazardous work environments.
 Taking ergonomics into account means that the protective equipment must not unnecessarily impede the employee’s work movements or working positions.

 So, there´s a challenging equation to solve in the daily work!

-The good news is that most of the workplaces pay close attention to the work site safety, the frequency of accidents is actively monitored, and a zero-accident level is the target for many.
+The good news is that most workplaces pay close attention to worksite safety, the frequency of accidents is actively monitored, and a zero-accident level is a target for many.
 But still, it is evident that there´s a lot to be done.
 The figures speak for themselves.
 According to the Finnish workers´ compensation center, the insurance institutions paid compensation for 103,700 occupational accidents in 2020.
-Of these, 87,500 occurred during work tasks at the workplace and 13,409 of them were head injuries at industrial workplaces.
+Of these, 87,500 occurred during work tasks at the workplace, and 13,409 of them were head injuries at industrial workplaces.
 These figures represent just one country, so you can imagine what they are like on a global scale.

-If the safety issues are mirrored to the work of a welder, we know that the welding work takes often place at the construction sites, shipyards and other challenging work environments.
+If the safety issues are mirrored in the work of a welder, we know that welding work takes often place at construction sites, shipyards, and other challenging work environments.
 A lot of times, welding can only represent a small part of the daily work which means that the transition from one work task to another should be smooth.
 The question is, how do you ensure the mandatory requirement of wearing the hard hat while welding?